Gelatin silver print, montage with handwork on negative

 Image: 29.8 x 23.8 cm (11 3/4 x 9 3/8 in.)

 © Artists Rights Society (ARS), New York / ADAGP, Paris

 Gift of David Raymond 2008.172

-To produce this complex image, Maar sandwiched together two negatives of the same model, one frontal and one profile, scavenged from a magazine assignment on springtime hats, and painted the background and hat (or decomposing halo?) onto the negative.
+Maar sandwiched two negatives of the same model and painted the background and hat (or is it a decomposing halo?) onto the negative.
 Softening the emulsion, she scraped and lifted it off, techniques that involve destruction and suggest disintegration.
-The face evokes Picasso’s depictions of female faces, especially his 1938 paintings of weeping women for which Maar was the model.
-Although the divided face is not Maar’s, it is tempting to interpret it as a reflection of her emotional state at the time, torn between her career and independence and Picasso’s demands and potent personality.
+The face evokes depictions of female faces in the art of her lover, Pablo Picasso, especially his 1938 paintings of weeping women for which Maar was the model.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Is something not working on this page?
 Please email email@example.com.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.
 If you have questions about requesting an image, please email firstname.lastname@example.org.